FatConan/dbaser/README.md

 ## Build

-Building dbaser can be done by clonging the repository and running `sbt clean compile` from the command line.
+Building dbaser can be done by cloning the repository and running `sbt clean compile` from the command line.
 It can be published to your local ivy or maven repository using `sbt clean publishLocal`